 No, you are only permitted to fund your Round account with a checking or savings account.

 What is the minimum account size or deposit?

 Round uses bank-level security, featuring 256-bit encryption and HTTPS Secure Socket Layer certificates.
 Your social security number and bank / login information is not stored by Round.

 Your investments are covered up to $500,000 through the Securities Investors Protection Corporation (SIPC).
-Your money is held in a brokerage account in your own name at Round’s custodian bank, Apex Clearing, which has supplemental insurance through Lloyds of London.
+Your money is held in a brokerage account in your own name at Round’s custodian bank, Apex Clearing.

 Round was founded by Saul Cohen and Ron Rojany.

 Saul Cohen worked at Guggenheim Partners, where he was part of a portfolio management team that managed billions of dollars.